Identifying Diagnostic Test Accuracy Studies: Challenges and Strategies Training Day, University of York

 - An awareness of the key resources to search for diagnostic test studies and diagnostic reviews;

-- Some experience of developing strategies and searching key resources.
+- Experience of developing and critiquing strategies and searching key resources.

 Who should attend?